BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 **Eladamri's Vineyard** is an interesting card in this matchup, more so than against TerraGeddon.

-Against G/W, though, it's hard for it to stay in play long.
+Against GW, though, it's hard for it to stay in play long.
 Cards like **Ray of Revelation** are particularly annoying because they can remove Vineyard and then remain available from the graveyard to hit a future Survival.
-Many G/W lists run at least a couple of Rays, so you can't take it for granted that Vineyard survives.
+Many GW lists run at least a couple of Rays, so you can't take it for granted that Vineyard survives.

 That said, if Vineyard sticks, it can be very strong.
 In general, you convert green mana better than they do.
 You can use that mana for Survival, to develop multiple spells on the same turn, and to recover from mana denial.